 2. Mirror Lake Inn | Lake Placid, NY

-Mirror Lake Inn provides luxurious accommodations, deemed worthy of accolades from national travel magazines like Travel + Leisure, at completely affordable rates.
+Mirror Lake Inn provides luxurious accommodations, deemed worthy of accolades from national travel magazines like Travel + Leisure.

 Curl up with a good book in a comfortable chair on the Inn’s private dock, eat some tasty pub grub at the The Cottage, and go shopping in town just a 10 minute walk or bike ride down the road.

 How to get there: Take the Amtrak Adirondack Line to Westport, NY.
 Mirror Lake Inn will arrange shuttle service if a call is placed ahead of time.